tbellembois/gobkm/README.md

 ## GUI

-- drag and drop an URL from your Web browser address bar into the drop zone (top right corner) OR
+- drag and drop an URL from your Web browser address bar into a folder OR
-- use the "GoBkm bookmark current page" bookmarklet to bookmark the current page OR
-- use the "new bookmark" context menu when a folder is selected
+- use the "new bookmark" icon in a folder menu

-- rename folders and bookmarks with the context menu when selected
+### Stars

+You can "star" your favorite bookmarks to keep them on the top of the window.

+### Tags

+You can tag bookmarks.
+This may be redondant with folders but it may help if you have bookmarks with the same topic in different folders.

 ## Bookmarklets

-Click on the little "earth" icon at the bottom of the application and drag and drop the 2 bookmarklets in your bookmark bar.
+Click on the little "earth" icon at the bottom of the application and drag and drop the bookmarklet in your bookmark bar.
-The "GoBkm application" bookmarklet open GoBkm.
-The "GoBkm bookmark current page" bookmarklet bookmarks the current page (alternative to the drag and drop method).
+Searches in the search field are performed by bookmark names and tags.

 ## Nginx proxy (optional)